 Conclusions

 Oman was relatively successful in reducing the spread of COVID-19 throughout the pandemic.
 The COVID-19 attack rate in Oman seems to be the highest in the Eastern Mediterranean region [71].
 However, this is most likely due to their robust surveillance system with high sensitivity to detect cases, as well as their transparent and timely information sharing, which is not always the case for countries in the region.
-It is also important to note that Oman is currently experiencing its “third wave” of community transmission with a spike in March and April 2021 due to the introduction of the highly transmissible U.K. variant of COVID-19 paired with low vaccination rates, with under 2% of the population fully vaccinated as of June 10, 2021 [72].
+It is also important to note that Oman is currently experiencing its “third wave” of community transmission with a spike in March and April 2021 due to the introduction of the highly transmissible U.K. variant of COVID-19 paired with low vaccination rates, with under 2 per cent of the population fully vaccinated as of June 10, 2021 [72].
 This highlights the danger of prematurely lifting containment measures in favor of reopening for economic purposes and points to the need for continued mitigation efforts until the majority of the population is vaccinated and the country can safely reopen.
 Nevertheless, there are a few indications that reflect the success of Oman’s COVID-19 response: The case fatality rate remains low [71]; The country is less affected by the new variants than the countries in the region; It is one of the first two countries in the region to kick off its vaccine roll-out and have so far fully vaccinated over 500,000 people [71].
 Oman also plays an active role in cross-country collaboration and information sharing under the IHR framework (IHR, 2005), which further contributes to the building of strong international framework of public health system and collaboration [66].

 Oman’s strong response to COVID-19, as described in the case study, was warranted by several elements in their health system, which existed before the pandemic: Firstly, Oman’s significant progress towards achieving UHC and the government’s strong commitment to its core principles enabled equitable access to care, including the COVID-19 diagnostics and treatment, during the pandemic [66]; Overall focus on existing primary healthcare facilities for COVID-19 response activities leveraged the strength of the system well.
 Oman’s pre-existing preparedness plans for other zoonotic diseases, such as MERS, made the early agile governmental response possible.
 Well-coordinated multisectoral collaboration, including the strong private sector engagement, led by the central government was key to coordinated response strategies across different domains.
 Community participation approaches have been key factors that supplement holistic national-level outbreak preparedness and response plans with context-specific and community-driven strategies so that no one is left behind.
 Moving forward, Oman’s strong UHC will be critical in effective vaccine rollout and will likely help the country recover after the pandemic.